www.locriantica.it

 INTRODUCTION

-The story of the Persephon is probably one of the many vicissitudes which involved, between the end of the XIX century a.D. and the beginning of the XX century a.D. a large part of the Italian historic and artistic heritage, harmed by too many stealing and looting.
-But in this story, the theft of the Persephon, can be found another element, maybe much more sad than the stealing itself for who has the destiny of the ancient Locri at heart, and that element is the attribution of other origins to this wonderful statue; as a matter of fact every text of archaeology or art-history which you could read and in which the Persephon is represented you will surely see the name of Taranto as her place of origin.
+The story of the Persephone is probably one of the many vicissitudes which involved, between the end of the XIX century a.D. and the beginning of the XX century a.D. a large part of the Italian historic and artistic heritage, harmed by too many stealing and looting.
+But in this story, the theft of the Persephone, can be found another element, maybe much more sad than the stealing itself for who has the destiny of the ancient Locri at heart, and that element is the attribution of other origins to this wonderful statue; as a matter of fact every text of archaeology or art-history which you could read and in which the Persephone is represented you will surely see the name of Taranto as her place of origin.

 But, why Taranto?
 The story is long and complex and it's even difficult to find a starting point to begin its narration.
 It's better then to establish a certain fact: the attribution of the statue to Taranto was made by archaeologist Paola Zancani Montuoro in the beginning of the 1930's and from then on, regardless many facts and researches which seem to contradict this attribution, the statue was indicated as coming from Taranto.